-While the name of the diagnosis is unsettling, the reality of what it means is far less hopeless.
-“Failure to Thrive” simply means that your child is not gaining weight, or not growing at the rate expected in some way such as their height, head size, or other developmental milestone.
-“Failure to Thrive” is still a very important diagnosis that needs to be addressed quickly by a healthcare professional, but there is no reason to fear the worst.
-Most children will start to gain weight and get back on track with developmental milestones very quickly with some small interventions or changes to their diet.
-Perhaps after some medical attention, you may also receive a diagnosis from your healthcare team of what might be causing your child to struggle with weight gain (allergy to food or perhaps a related GI condition).
+While the term is unsettling, the reality of what it means is often far less hopeless.
+“Failure to Thrive” simply means that your child is not growing at the rate expected.
+This could be in their weight, height, head size, or other developmental milestone.
+“Failure to Thrive” is an important diagnosis that needs to be addressed quickly by a healthcare professional.
+However, there is no reason to fear the worst.

-So how exactly do you know if your child is not gaining weight, or more importantly not gaining enough weight?
-Let’s discuss a few of the terms that you might hear from your pediatrician or dietitian, and look a bit more at some of the tools they might use or show you to help you prepare for this journey and treatment.
+So how exactly do you know if your child is not growing normally?
+Let’s discuss a few of the terms that you might hear from your pediatrician or dietitian, and look at some of the tools they might use to help you prepare for this journey.

 Healthcare Terms You May Hear

 “BMI” is a term that you may hear often, but what does it really mean?
-BMI stands for body mass index, and it is simply a number based on height and weight.
-It is a way to judge your weight in comparison to you height and determine if your weight is healthy, too high (overweight or obese), or too low (underweight).
-For adults the calculation for BMI is simple, since we have reached our maximum height.
-For children and teens that are still growing, the determination of their BMI is a bit different.
+BMI stands for body mass index, and it is a number based on height and weight.
+It is a way to compare weight to height (or for babies, length).
+For adults, BMI isn’t perfect, but is used to indicate whether weight is healthy, too high (overweight or obese), or too low (underweight).
+BMI for adults is a number.

-Infants and children until the age of 20 will have their BMI given in terms of a percentile.
-Percentile is a math term that can confuse many people (healthcare professionals included).
+For infants and children up to the age of 20, the equation for BMI is different than it is for adults, and it is a percentile.
 A percentile ranks you in terms of 100 people.
 The 50th percentile means that out of 100 people, you are right in the middle or that there are 50 above you and 50 below you.
-In terms of weight the 80th percentile means that out of 100 people there are 20 that are larger or weigh more than you and 80 that are smaller or weigh less than you.
-In the same way the 20th percentile means there are 80 bigger and 20 smaller than you in weight.
+In terms of weight, the 80th percentile means that out of 100 people, 20 are larger or weigh more than you and 80 are smaller or weigh less than you.

 Healthcare professionals use a growth chart to plot your child’s growth and determine their BMI and the percentile that their weight falls in.
 Let’s take a closer look at growth charts and what your healthcare professional will be looking for when talking about your baby’s weight gain and percentile.